 The “Irish backstop” is effectively an insurance policy in UK-EU Brexit negotiations.
-It’s meant to make sure that the Irish border remains open (as it is today) whatever the outcome of the UK and the EU’s Brexit negotiations.
-It would mean the UK (or possibly just Northern Ireland) continuing to follow all the rules and regulations of the EU single market and customs union.
+It’s meant to make sure that the Irish border remains open (as it is today) whatever the outcome of the UK and the EU’s future relationship negotiations.

 Why is there a backstop specifically for the Irish border?